dannycab/dannycab.github.io/_pages/teaching.md

 ---
-layout: single
+layout: page
-title: Teaching
 permalink: /teaching/
+title: teaching
+#description: Materials for courses you taught.
+Replace this text with your description.
-author_profile: true
+nav: true
+nav_order: 3
 ---

 I was fortunate to be selected by MSU for [a video](https://www.youtube.com/watch?v=xkZooG2Nk8Q) highlighting my commitment to teaching.
 The video stars students from the Spring 2019 PHY 482 class.